sepisoad/qtools/readme.md

+---
+the code for this tool is merged into https://github.com/sepisoad/sqv

+---

 # SQT - Sepi's Quake Tools

 this is WIP, when it's ready you will be able to extract Quake 1 WAD files and you will also be able to package files into a WAD file.